BACK

 Economic Health

-The top contributing sector to Georgia’s GDP was Real Estate, Rental, and Leasing.
-The residential growth rate was 34th in the nation, but the building permits growth was first in the nation.
+The top contributing sector to Georgia’s GDP was Real Estate, Rental, and Leasing. in 2025 with a growth of 3.5%.
+The residential growth rate was 36th in the nation, and the building permits growth was 4.6% in 2025.

-Extensive demand mixed with a small growth in supply could signal some potential opportunities coming soon in the market.
+Extensive demand mixed with a small growth in supply could signal some potential opportunities coming soon in the market as we head into 2026.

 Most experts believe Georgia will see a continued increase in housing prices, though.
 Thus, the outlook points to a sellers’ market for the foreseeable future.